-Roughly 120 million people in the US have lost at least one tooth.
 Cosmetic dental implants are one of the best solutions for tooth loss because it’s as close as you can get to a natural tooth.
 And unlike other methods of tooth replacement, cosmetic dental implants aren’t just cosmetic; they replace the lost tooth’s appearance as well as its biological functions.

 The 3 Parts of Cosmetic Dental Implants